-- Self-employment and freelance work is common.
-However, self-employed psychologists are likely to have substantial work experience in a particular specialist area and will have built up a good client base before becoming freelance.
+- Jobs are available throughout the UK.
+Self-employment and freelance work is common for psychologists with substantial experience in a specialist area.
+You'll need to build up a good client base before becoming freelance.

 - Consultants must respond to client needs.
 This often means working to tight deadlines.
 Business clients usually expect you to dress professionally.

 - If you're self-employed, you'll need to travel to visit clients.
 There may be opportunities in larger consultancies to work overseas with multinational client companies.